Data Retention and Investigatory Powers Act 2014: Revocation

 In October 2015, the Court of Appeal began hearing the Home Secretary's appeal against the ruling.
 The Court of Appeal accepted, on a provisional basis, the arguments put forward by the Home Secretary and decided to refer certain aspects of the judgement to the Court of Justice of the European Union for a preliminary ruling.
 In particular, the Court of Appeal found that the Digital Rights Ireland case did not result in mandatory requirements applicable to all Member States' data retention regimes.
 The Court of Appeal referred questions to the Court of Justice of the European Union as to whether the Digital Rights Ireland case should law down mandatory requirements for the national legislation of member states and whether this resulted in an expansion of the effects of Articles 7 and 8 of the EU Charter beyond the effect of Article 8 of the European Convention on Human Rights.

 On 21 December 2016 the European Court of Justice (ECJ) ruled in joined cases that the Data Retention and Investigatory Powers Act 2014 was unlawful.
 The court found on the first question referred by the Court of Appeal that the Charter of Fundamental Rights of the European Union does preclude legislation which provides for access to retained traffic and location data by certain national authorities where this is not restricted to fighting serious crime or where the right to access is not subject to a prior court review.
 The ECJ found that the second question referred by the Court of Appeal was inadmissible.

-The Data Retention and Investigatory Powers Act 2014 (DRIPA) was repealed on 31 December 2016 and replaced by the Investigatory Powers Act 2016.
+The Data Retention and Investigatory Powers Act 2014 (DRIPA) was replaced by the Investigatory Powers Act 2016 on 31 December 2016.

-Following the ECJ judgement (and after the repeal of the act) the contested matters were again referred to the Court of Appeal.
+Following the ECJ judgment (and after the repeal of the act) the contested matters were again referred to the Court of Appeal.
 In this judgement the Court of Appeal granted declaratory relief in respect of the areas in which it was found that the Data Retention and Investigatory Powers Act 2014 was incompatible with EU law.
 The relief was limited to the context that making use of data collected under the act in prosecuting crimes was only admissible where it had been restricted to fighting serious crime or access had been subject to court review.